 There are hundreds of principles required to being a portable church and doing it well.
 In this Vlog episode we want to discuss 6 of the most important principles of portability.

-The second principle is to measure cubic volume cost.
 If you buy huge chairs because you love the look and but they don’t stack well, you have to include the cost of how much space they will take up inside of your trailer.
 Therefore, it may make more economic sense to get stack-able chairs that will work well in a trailer.
-Sometimes you will want to spend more money because it ends up costing you less cubic volume wise.
+Sometimes you will want to spend more money because it ends up costing you less cubic volume wise (read this for example).

-Fourth principle of portability is system reproducibility.
 There may come a time when you need to reproduce your system in another location or with another campus.
 You want to make sure that your volunteers understood the system, and that they would be willing to reproduce it.
-Which leads to the 5th principle, volunteers are your most valuable resource.
+Which leads to the 5th principle…

 To read a more about the effective principles of portability click here.